-The NPS is the central scenario of the International Energy Agency's World Energy Outlook, which assumes implementation of all currently announced policies.
-According to the NPS in WEO 2018, world's primary energy demand will continue to grow through 2040, with oil and natural gas together accounts for 53% of the total demand.
-Although the share of renewables (excluding hydropower and biomass) in the energy mix is smaller than that of oil and natural gas, they grow five-fold in the period from 2017 to 2040.
+The IEA WEO Stated Policies Scenario (STEPS) of the International Energy Agency’s World Energy Outlook assumes implementation of all currently announced policies.
+According to the STEPS in WEO 2019, the world’s primary energy demand will continue to grow through 2040, with oil and natural gas together accounting for 53% of the total demand.
+Although the share of renewables (excluding hydropower and biomass) in the energy mix is smaller than that of oil and gas, that share is forecast to grow about four-fold in the period from 2018 to 2040.

 IEA WEO Sustainable Development Scenario (SDS)

-The Sustainable Development Scenario is the IEA's most rigorous low-carbon scenario which integrates the objectives of three Sustainable Development Goals (SDGs).
-Under this scenario, electrification and steep reductions of GHG emissions contribute to achieve the Paris Agreement's target (average global temperature rise kept below 2 degrees Celsius and efforts pursued to limit temperature increase to 1.5 degrees Celsius).
+The IEA WEO Sustainable Development Scenario is a decarbonization scenario that assumes energy targets of the international Sustainable Development Goals (SDGs) are achieved.
+Under this scenario, electrification on a global level and reductions of GHG emissions contribute to achieving the Paris Agreement’s target (keeping average global temperature rise well below 2 degrees Celsius compared to pre-industrial levels, with efforts to limit temperature rise to 1.5 degrees Celsius).

 Energy efficiency will be improved significantly with broad implementation of strong low-carbon policies as its backdrop.
-Primary energy demand will decrease by about 10% towards 2040.
-On the other hand, the share of oil and natural gas in the total demand will remain at 48%.
-Also, demand for renewable energies will increase about eight times the 2017 level by 2040.
+Primary energy demand will decrease towards 2040.
+On the other hand, the share of oil and natural gas in the total demand will remain at 47%.
+Also, demand for renewable energies will increase about eight times the 2018 level by 2040.

-For this scenario entailing a further shift from the IEA New Policies Scenario to a low-carbon society, we acknowledge the uncertain prospects for a large increase in oil prices.
-Under these conditions, we assume in the Medium-term Business Plan 2018-2022 that oil prices will trend within the $50 to $70/bbl range with a gradual increase to $70/bbl.
-During this time, our target is to reduce production costs to $5/bbl (excluding royalties) for oil and natural gas upstream businesses, and we maintain financial and corporate resilience even if the crude oil price drops to US$50/bbl.
+For this scenario entailing a further shift from the IEA WEO Stated Policies Scenario to a low-carbon society, we acknowledge the uncertain prospects for a large increase in oil prices.
+Under these conditions, as presented in the Medium-term Business Plan 2018-2022, we will work to reduce production costs to $5/bbl (excluding royalties) for oil and gas in upstream businesses, and to improve the efficiency of our operations.

 Meanwhile, we aim to reduce our carbon footprint.
-In addition to manage emissions from our operations appropriately, promoting the development of natural gas, for which robust demand is anticipated under both the NPS and the SDS, is an important mean to drive down the emissions.
+In addition to managing emissions from our operations appropriately, promoting the development of natural gas, for which robust demand is anticipated under both the STEPS and the SDS, is an important mean to drive down the emissions.
 In parallel, we enhance renewable energy initiatives and participate in Proof of Concept trials for CCS, which captures and stores CO2.

 Supply Chain Initiatives